 To be more thorough with the objective statement, make it a point to customize the statement according to each job that you are applying to.
 This level of attention to detail and customization will be greatly beneficial to the jobs that don't require you to send in a cover letter.

-Here’s an informative video by Badass Careers that talks about the importance of a resume objective statement
+Here’s an informative video by Badass Careers that talks about the importance of an objective resume statement

 Lead with your strongest asset or qualifications